usafa-astro-331/Astro-331-2023-Spring/lab 02 camera payload/README.md

 ## setup

 Whenever you handle the Arduino or any microcontroller electronics, be sure that you have a grounding strap on, to prevent unintentional electro-static discharge (ESD).
 The strap should have contact with your skin and the banana plug end should plug into one of the grounding holes (indicated in red) on the front of your lab bench.
 There are two grounding plugs at each lab station.

+In this lab FlatSAT will draw power from its USB connection to the computer.

 - Connect your camera payload to FlatSAT